 But like Ruth, I could eat Indian food every day.
 And I often do.
 But because Indian meals can be more elaborate than a one-pot recipe — you need rice or roti, a subzi (a cooked vegetable side), and a dal or a curry — it’s not always easy to get a quick and complete Indian meal on the fly.
 That’s why I often tend to combine components when I can so I have one less thing to make.

 A paratha is one of my favorite ways to get vegetables and grains in a single dish.
-Most of you know what a paratha is — it’s a flatbread stuffed with a vegetable and you can use almost any vegetable, really, with potato being the most common.
-Cauliflower, radish, sweet potatoes, even tofu make great — and arguably healthier than potato — stuffings.
+Most of you know what a paratha is — it’s a flatbread stuffed with a vegetable and you can use almost any vegetable, really.
+While an Aloo Paratha is the most common, a cauliflower paratha a radish paratha, a sweet potato paratha, and even a tofu paratha are all arguably healthier options.

 This time, I decided to stuff my paratha with mushrooms.
 Until a few years back mushrooms were not a common ingredient in Indian cooking.
 When I was a child, my father would sometimes get them on a trip down south to the city he grew up in — Belgaum– bringing them with him on the plane or train to Bombay.
 Those mushrooms, foraged from the wild, would be brown and juicy and meaty and my mom would cook them up in a spicy, exquisite curry.